SHA-T/InteractiveKGE/README.md

 You can add your own datasets and run the Interactive KGE on them.
 Therefore, add your datasets to the _data/_ directory, but keep the structure and format same as the other datasets.
 Visualization caps the dimensionality `-d` at 2.

 To use Pretraining set the `--do_pretrain` argument.
+Example:

 ```
 CUDA_VISIBLE_DEVICES=0 python -u codes/run.py